AdrKacz/IA-SMA-Sort/README.md

 fruit_neighbors = list(self.parent.get_fruit_neighbors(self.x, self.y))
 ```

-If there is a fruit around, it chooses one at random and it updates its memory with it.
+If there is a fruit around, it chooses one at random and updates its memory with it.

 ```python
 key_fruit = 0